Yvonne Root

 Sorting the “stuff”

-The KonMari method as introduced by Marie Kondo and long taught by other professional organizers begins with sorting.
+The KonMari method, introduced by Marie Kondo and long taught by other professional organizers, begins with sorting.

-Therefore, we’ll begin by sorting the “stuff” and categorize it as spaces and items.
-After that, we’ll get to the sorting of information and knowledge as well as time and schedules.
+Therefore, we’ll begin by sorting the “stuff” and categorizing it as spaces and items.
+After that, we’ll get to sorting information, knowledge, time, and schedules.
 But before we get to these categories, it is important to deal with the nemesis of all organizing efforts – clutter.

 Clutter